orefalo/AgenticMemory-ts/README.md

 # Agentic Memory 🧠

-A novel agentic memory system for LLM agents that can dynamically organize memories in an agentic way.
+A novel agentic memory system for LLM agents that can dynamically organize memories in an agentic way, now available in TypeScript.

 > **Note:** This repository is specifically designed to reproduce the results presented in our paper.
 If you want to use the A-MEM system in building your agents, please refer to our official implementation at: [https://github.com/agiresearch/A-mem](https://github.com/agiresearch/A-mem)